-This technical note details how to configure Reflection X in a network environment utilizing Network Address Translation (NAT), sometimes referred to as IP Masquerading, Transparent Proxying, or IP Address Overloading.
-Examples are provided for configuring Reflection X to interact with a Cisco 675e modem providing Network Address Translation.
+This technical note details how to configure Reflection X 14.x in a network environment using Network Address Translation (NAT), sometimes referred to as IP Masquerading, Transparent Proxying, or IP Address Overloading.
+Examples are provided for configuring Reflection X 14.x to interact with a Cisco 675e modem providing Network Address Translation.

 Network Address Translation (NAT) is an IP translation method that allows local-area networks (LANs) to use one set of IP addresses for internal network traffic and a different IP address for contact into and out of the network.
 All contact between the internal network and the external network is funneled through the NAT routing table.
 From outside of the network, it appears that all inbound and outbound TCP/IP traffic from the internal network is originating from one externally exposed IP address.